 This must be the first creative advice I give in this blog.
-But I have developed a few techniques to help with my creativity, and it feels fair I share them here.
-So let’s begin.
+But I have developed a few techniques to help with my creativity, and I would like share them on these pages.
+So let's begin.

 Design